 If poorly executed, planned shutdowns can reduce operational stability and campaign length, as well as become a significant source of injuries.
-PIP’s work with industrial clients shows that a rigorous focus on the factors that drive shutdown performance can lead to big reductions in costs and downtime.
+Our work with industrial clients shows that a rigorous focus on the factors that drive shutdown performance can lead to big reductions in costs and downtime.
 Most of the work required to improve shut performance can be implemented quickly, and then perfected over a number of shuts.
-PIP’s approach is to focus on four key levers:
+Our approach is to focus on four key levers:

 1. Reducing the frequency of planned shutdowns

 The greatest potential benefits are often in reducing the frequency of planned shutdowns.
 Our execution rigour and experience often lead to reduced frequencies in the range of 30-40%.

 2. Reducing the duration of the critical path for these shutdowns

 The second key lever for improving performance is reducing the duration of the critical path for planned shutdowns.
 Here, the application of our Critical Path Reduction methodology (based on Lean principles) often results in reductions of 25-35% in the critical path.

 Here we work with our clients to leave behind an organisation that is hard wired to deliver well-planned, disciplined, actively managed shuts – that come in safely, on time, and on budget.
 Establishing effective organisational wiring for planned shutdowns includes work on (amongst other things):

 Establishing these processes ensures that shutdown performance can be sustained and that improvements continue to be driven over time.

 4. Reducing the direct costs of planned shutdowns